-This middle layer of the pyramid is where we connect on an emotional level and can fall in love.
-Our emotional connections fall into four distinct categories: trust and comfort, emotional intelligence, unique qualities, and level of mystery.
+This middle layer of the pyramid is where we connect emotionally and fall in love.
+Our emotional connections fall into four distinct categories: trust and comfort, emotional intelligence, unique qualities, and mystery level.

 A Note About Online Attraction

-Today, many people are meeting potential partners online, so it's important to point out that the above-mentioned pyramid typically works in reverse for online relationships.
+Today, many people meet potential partners online, so it's important to point out that the above-mentioned pyramid typically works in reverse for online relationships.
 You'll likely make a logical connection first, followed by an emotional bond.
-You'll need to meet any potential partners in person to see if there are status and health connection.
+You'll need to meet any potential partners in person to see if there are status and health connections.

 The Differences Between Lust, Attraction, And Attachment

-At the beginning of a romantic relationship, it often seems that lust, attraction, and attachment are all rolled into one-and in some cases, that's true.
+At the beginning of a romantic relationship, it often seems that lust, attraction, and attachment are all rolled into one, and in some cases, that's true.
 Interestingly, these three classifications are all categorized by a unique blend of hormones.
-Estrogen and testosterone create lust, while serotonin, norepinephrine, and dopamine make the perfect cocktail for attraction.
+Estrogen and testosterone create lust, while serotonin, norepinephrine, and dopamine make the perfect cocktail attractive.
 Attachment is the product of oxytocin and vasopressin.

 This fantastic article by Harvard University breaks down these chemicals further, but in short, lust thrives on the need for sexual gratification.
-While lust and attraction can certainly occur simultaneously, they don't always act as a combo, as attraction is driven by the brain's reward center.
+While lust and attraction can certainly occur simultaneously, they don't always act as a combo, as the brain's reward center drives attraction.
 When activated, this part of the brain gives us a burst of energy and a sense of euphoria, which often occurs at the beginning of a romantic relationship.